Niksha36/DreamNews/README.md

 In this project i use news api of NewsAPI site: https://newsapi.org/

+Some news from google news source do not open in Russia but in other countries works fine.

 # Features that were applyed in this project

 1)MVVM architecture